aridjayarecipes/cutesrecipes.web.app/content/post/2258-simple-way-to-make-any-night-of-the-week-corn-and-black-bean-salsa.md

 1. Get  Salt and pepper

 This salsa is fresh and healthy with a.
-You can assemble it in advance then bring it out when it&#39;s time to serve.
+You can assemble it in advance then bring it out when it's time to serve.
 This wildly versatile Black Bean and Corn Salsa will have you dreaming up all sorts of ways to use it: tacos, burritos, breakfast backup?!!
-And you can easily turn it into a meal with a few additions so it&#39;s worth keeping it in mind if your kitchen needs a kickstart.
+And you can easily turn it into a meal with a few additions so it's worth keeping it in mind if your kitchen needs a kickstart.

 <!--inarticleads2-->